jgfranco17/jgfranco17/README.md

 <img src="banner.png" alt="banner" />

 ## 👋 Overview
-🔭 I’m currently working on **Neural Radiance Fields (PyTorch implementation)**
+🔭 I’m working on **Neural Radiance Fields (PyTorch implementation)**
 🌱 I’m currently learning **basics of DevOps**
 📫 How to reach me: **chino.franco@gmail.com**
 ⚡ Fun fact: **I play ukulele and love going to the gym**

 ## 🔎 About Me
 <p>
-I am a Filipino international student pursuing my undergraduate studies under Nagoya University's G30 Automotive Engineering Program.
-Currently, I am a student intern at the Fujii Lab (藤井研究室) under the Department of Information and Communication Engineering.
+I am a Filipino international student pursuing my undergraduate studies at Nagoya University under the G30 Automotive Engineering Program.
+Currently, I am a student intern at the Fujii Lab (藤井研究室) of the Department of Information and Communication Engineering.
 I also worked as an intern at Woven Planet Holdings, under the Arene Vertex - Test Beds team.
+Following my graduation in September 2023, I will be working as a Software Engineer at Woven Planet.

 My main interests are Python scripting & development, image processing & computer vision, and infrastructure services.
 </p>

 ## 🌐 Socials: